Connect with us

 NASA/JPL-Caltech

 NASA will launch Europa Clipper, which will explore one of Jupiter’s largest moons, Europa.
 Europa is slightly smaller than Earth’s Moon, with a surface made of ice.
-Beneath its icy shell, Europa likely harbors a saltwater ocean, which scientists expect contains over twice as much as all the oceans here on Earth combined.
+Beneath its icy shell, Europa likely harbors a saltwater ocean, which scientists expect contains over twice as much water as all the oceans here on Earth combined.

 With Europa Clipper, scientists want to investigate whether Europa’s ocean could be a suitable habitat for extraterrestrial life.